Altova MapForce 2025 Professional Edition

 JoinDatabaseTables.mfd

 The purpose of the mapping above is to combine data from two source database tables into a single target CSV file.
-As illustrated in the database diagram below, the first table (users) stores people's addresses and the second table (addresses) stores people names and email addresses.
+As illustrated in the database diagram below, the first table (users) stores people's names and emails, and the second table (addresses) stores people's addresses.
 The two tables are linked by a common field (id in users corresponds to user_id in addresses).
 In database terminology, this kind of relation is also known as a "foreign key relationship".

 mff_jointables